0xnu/sps_gbm_ef/README.md

 - Annual return: 1.05%
 - Annual volatility: 2.98%

 By the way, the random variable is $X$ with an expected value of $\mu - \frac{\sigma^2}{2}$.
 I calculated the annual logarithmic rate of return by ignoring this part.
-In other words, the average annual logarithmic rate of return is $m$.
-If it is the same value, it means that it is approximate.
+In other words, the average yearly logarithmic rate of return is $m$.
+If it is the same value, it means it is approximate.
 The approximation is $p$, which is accurate when it is small.

 For asset0, the annual return is 1.05%, which aligns closely with the expected return parameter ($\mu$) of 1% meticulously used in the simulation.
 Similarly, the annual volatility of 2.98% mirrors the volatility parameter ($\sigma$) of 3%.